MILAB-IIT-CV/ATDN_vSLAM/README.md

 # ATDN vSLAM
-This is the implementation of the ATDN vSLAM algorithm ([paper](https://pp.bme.hu/eecs/article/view/20437)) that is an all-through Deep Learning based solution for the vision based Simultaneous Localization and Mapping (SLAM) task.
+This is the implementation of ATDN vSLAM ([paper](https://pp.bme.hu/eecs/article/view/20437)) that is an all-through Deep Learning based solution for the vision based Simultaneous Localization and Mapping (SLAM) task.

 ![System architecture](utils/ATDN_vSLAM_fixed.png)